Falling in Love with Florence Italy

 Be aware that if you take the zigzag path it is really dark.
 It is shocking lighting, or there is none, and we stick with another couple for safety.
 Do not walk this alone.

-We stand below the statue of David and realise we will see the original art piece tomorrow.
+We stand below the statue of David and realize we will see the original art piece tomorrow.
 Just amazing.

 We head back and in no time this boy is asleep.